GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 **Our Latest Workshop Offerings**

-[The Unconventional Pointed Pen...upper & lower case delights with Suzie Beringer \
+[Positive About the Negative...
+Adding Letters and Text with Violet Smythe \
-October 3, 4 and 5, Noon -4 PM on Zoom](/img/SuzieBeringerWorkshopFinalFlyer.pdf)
+January 17, 24 and 31, 1 -4 PM on Zoom](/img/POSITIVE-ABOUT-THE-NEGATIVE-FlierFinal.pdf)

 Second Saturdays continue.
 See our [Meetings](https://www.gvcalligraphy.org/meetings) page for the latest schedule.